conda-forge/cfep/cfep-10.md

 Finally, users of CF packages may find it difficult to understand which packages are dormant.
 This proposal aims to expose this information more clearly.

-## Specification
+## Definitions

 This proposal creates four new statuses:

 ### In Excellent Standing
-The feedstock is actively maintained, new versions of the packages are being created as needed, PRs and issues are addressed promptly.
-Less than 3 bot PRs are open at once.
+The feedstock is actively maintained.
+New versions of the packages are being created as needed, PRs and issues are addressed promptly.
+Fewer than 3 bot PRs are open at once.
-More maintainers are always welcome.

 ### In Good Standing
 Maintainers are responsive but probably overworked.
 Multiple PRs and issues have begun to pile up.
-We should advertise these as needing additional maintainers.

 ### Unsupported
-This feedstock has no or unresponsive maintainers and either needs new maintainers or to be archived.
+This feedstock has no or unresponsive maintainers.

-Advertise that this needs maintainers and for the current ones re-engage with the feedstock or remove themselves, otherwise the feedstock will be archived.
-Set a deadline of X days/weeks/months for new maintainers to come on board or existing maintainers to re-engage, if nothing happens the feedstock is archived.
+Such a feedstock either needs new maintainers or to be archived.
+Set a deadline of X days/weeks/months for new maintainers to come on board or existing maintainers to re-engage.
+If nothing happens the feedstock is archived.

 ### Archived
 Effectively removed from the CF ecosystem.

 Keep a public list of these so that would be maintainers can see where they can help out and so users can understand if new packages will be created.

+## Policies

+### Maintainer Interactions

+- For feedstocks in excellent standing, additional maintainers are always welcome but not actively recruited.
+- Feedstocks in good standing should be advertised as needing additional maintainers.
+- The maintainers of unsupported feedstocks should be encouraged to either re-engage with the feedstock or remove themselves.
+New maintainers should be actively recruited.
-New maintainers can ping core in conda-forge.github.io to ask for an archived feedstock be reactivated.
+- Potential maintainers interested in resurrecting archived feedstocks can ping core in conda-forge.github.io.

 ## Implementation Discussion
 - Where should we put the status information?